 1. DIY Deconstructed Christmas Wreath

 This one is pretty self-explanatory, but it is a classic nonetheless.
 It'll also look stunning next to your sustainable Christmas tree!

 - Dried orange slices

-Step 3: If you have some twine to hand, then wrap it around this stem for a bit of extra grip and a softer look.
+3. If you have some twine to hand, then wrap it around this stem for a bit of extra grip and a softer look.
 This will help make it more sturdy if you're hanging it on your front door.

 Just continue to build up your wreath in this way!
 It will become easier to poke in bits of foliage as it grows.